-10 of the Best Shoes On Sale for Columbus Day Right Now Starting Under $30
+10 of the Best Shoes on Sale for Columbus Day Right Now Starting Under $30

 If you’re in need of a strappy black sandal, you can’t go wrong with this sultry suede style from Gianvito Rossi marked down at Yoox.

-2. Puma Platform Sneakers In Blue Patent
+2. Puma Platform Sneakers in Blue Patent

 If you can’t get enough Puma like so many celebs right now, check out this patent leather baby blue chunky-soled sneaker on sale at Asos.